- Level 1 - No technical knowledge required

 Top tips to follow to avoid falling victim to holiday fraud.

-Read more Cyber Advice and Support in modal dialogThis report entitled ‘Firm foundations’ highlights the progress of ‘Safe, Secure and Prosperous: A Cyber Resilience Strategy for Scotland’ (2015-2020).
+Read more Public Sector Cyber Incident Co-ordination Procedure in modal dialogThis report entitled ‘Firm foundations’ highlights the progress of ‘Safe, Secure and Prosperous: A Cyber Resilience Strategy for Scotland’ (2015-2020).